-Still in a carb coma?!
-When you’re ready, this easy Skillet Turkey Shepherd’s Pie transforms your precious Thanksgiving leftovers into another delicious meal and lets nothing go to waste.
+Still in a carb coma??
+When you're ready, this easy Skillet Turkey Shepherd's Pie transforms your coveted Thanksgiving leftovers into another delicious meal and lets nothing go to waste.

 Raise your hand if you bought enough onions, celery, carrots, and potatoes to host your neighbor's Thanksgiving as well as your own.
 The fear of not having enough grips us all at one point or another.

 Nonetheless, this shepherd's pie is simply a guideline that will lighten the load in your fridge and let you enjoy your Thanksgiving feast all over again without all the clean up.